Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-Calculations indicate that such technique provides plots almost identical to the plots obtained by the modified central Bayesian intervals for the case of known nuisance parameters, see Fig. \ref{Bayes_center_mod_no_unc_0}.
+Calculations indicate that such a technique provides plots almost identical to the plots obtained by the modified central Bayesian intervals for the case of known nuisance parameters, see Fig. \ref{Bayes_center_mod_no_unc_0}.
 The one-sided coverage of both upper and lower boundaries for fixed divisions, as well as for the divisions optimized by the interval width, stays near 90\% in all cases.
 Differences in the lower two plots are negligible.
+Fig. \ref{compar_lim} indicates that at the low observed signal the upper limit by FML can be higher than that for the Bayesian method.
 For the case with nuisance parameter uncertainties the method is split into many modifications, which will be described in the next section.

-The significance is calculated directly for the case of known nuisance parameters.
-The case of unknown nuisance parameters requires more detailed consideration and is discussed in section \ref{Sign_for_unknown_sec}.